High Trestle Trail: Connections to other recreational trails

-The High Trestle Trail lies between two 100 mi recreational trail loops near Des Moines.
+The High Trestle Trail lies between two 100 mi recreational trail loops near Des Moines which form a continuous 120 mi paved loop.
 The western loop involves the Raccoon River Valley Trail and the Clive Greenbelt Trail.
-The eastern loop includes the Heart of Iowa Nature Trail, the Chichaqua Valley Trail and the Gay Lea Wilson Trail.
+The eastern loop includes the High Trestle Trail, the Heart of Iowa Nature Trail, the Chichaqua Valley Trail and the Gay Lea Wilson Trail.